shape2040/shape2040.github.io/public-meetings/_posts/2016-06-14-june-public-meeting.md

 date: 2016-06-14 12:00:00
 time: 6:00 - 8:00 PM
 category: public-meetings
-background: During this public meeting we'll look at the goals and objectives that came out of the various sub-committees
+background: This is the second of a series of large-scale public meetings to update the Georgetown-Scott County Comprehensive Plan.
+At this meeting, the public will be able to review draft goals and objectives and provide feedback for the future of our community.
+They'll also be able to sign up to join a sub-committee.
 building: Scott County Extension Office
 address: 1130 Cincinnati Rd
 documents:
+  - title: Draft Goals &amp; Objectives
+    doc-url: draft-goals-and-objectives.pdf
+    doc-type: PDF
   - title: Meeting Flyer
     doc-url: june-14th-meeting-flyer.pdf
     doc-type: PDF